-In June, the five Trustees completed skills audits using the National Governance Association Framework.
-The audits are designed to help identify any knowledge, experience, skills and behaviours a Trust Board needs to deliver their functions effectively.
-The audit comprised of 6 key areas which were assessed on a sliding scale of 0-5, with 5 signifying extensive skill/experience and 0 none.
+In May, the Trustees completed their annual skills audits using the National Governance Association Framework.
+The audits were designed to help identify any knowledge, experience, skills and behaviours a Trust Board needs to deliver their functions effectively.
+The audit comprised of 6 key areas which were assessed on a sliding scale of 0 to 5, with 5 signifying extensive skill/experience and 0 none.
 The results were as follows: